How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 All the Best !!

-• Electronic Components in RC Airplane
+RC Airplane

-Just to clarify !
+Just to clarify!

-There’s a problem in that !!
+There’s a problem with that!

-And apart from this, the joy and the interest which u generate in the field of aeromodelling once you try to understand these concepts is unmatchable !!
+And apart from this, the joy and the interest which u generate in the field of aeromodelling once you try to understand these concepts is unmatchable.

 1. Electronic Components for RC Airplane